Metaswitch/clearwater-readthedocs/Troubleshooting-and-Recovery.md

 *   Check that Cassandra is clustered correctly (if running a multi-node system).  `nodetool ring` tells you which nodes are in the cluster, and how the keyspace is distributed among them.

-If this doesn't help, homer logs to `/var/log/homer/homer-*.log` and homestead logs to `/var/log/homestead/homestead-*.log`.
+If this doesn't help, homer logs to `/var/log/homer/homer-*.log` and homestead logs to `/var/log/homestead/homestead-*.log` and `/var/log/homestead-prov/homestead-*.log`.

 To examine homer or homestead's database, run `cqlsh -3` and then type `use homer;`, `use homestead_provisioning;` or `use homestead_cache` to set the correct database.
 You can then issue CQL queries such as `SELECT * FROM impi WHERE private_id = '<private user ID>'`.